hovmikayelyan/hovmikayelyan/README.md

 [![Top Languages Used](https://github-readme-stats.vercel.app/api/top-langs/?username=hovmikayelyan&layout=compact&theme=gruvbox)](https://github.com/hovmikayelyan/github-readme-stats)

-### Apart from being a Site Reliability Engineer, I enjoy most of my time being outdoors.🌱
+### Apart from being a DevOps Engineer, I enjoy most of my time being outdoors.🌱

 :snowflake: In the winter, I am an avid skier and novice ice climber.
-:sunny: During the warmer months here in Armenia, I enjoy swimming, gym, dancing, and mountain biking.
+:sunny: During the warmer months here in Armenia, I enjoy swimming, gym, dancing, and hiking.

 👯 When forced indoors, I follow a number of sci-fi and fantasy genre movies and television shows, I am an aspiring chef :stew:, and I spend a large amount of my free time exploring the latest technology advancements in the software development world 🌍.